khruJane_profile

 Tell me about yourself.

 I’m kind and open-minded.
-I’m always open to discuss anything you may have questions about, and I’m always interested to hear students’ opinions.
+I’m always open to discussing anything you’re interested in or have questions about.
 I’m also very patient.
-It doesn’t matter if you’re a fast learner, or you need more time, I’m going to help you until you’re good at Thai.
-I’ll explain whatever is confusing you, and give additional examples until you understand it.
-I always encourage my students to speak in Thai as much as they can, as I believe this helps you to learn the language.
-And since I’m a talkative person, our classes together will certainly not be quiet or boring!
-One other thing.
-Since it’s important in Thai to communicate using appropriate and suitable language, that’s one of my primary concerns in teaching.
+It doesn’t matter if you’re a fast learner, or you need more time—I’ll support you in learning at your own pace.
+I’ll explain whatever is confusing you, and give additional examples until you understand.
+I always encourage my students to speak in Thai as much as possible, MaryJane2as I believe this helps them learn the language.
+Since I’m a talkative person, our classes together will certainly never be quiet or boring!
+Lastly, in Thai, it’s very important to communicate using appropriate and suitable language, which is why it’s one of my main focuses in teaching.

 Want to learn Thai with Mary Jane?